-- The employee shall provide reasonable notice to their employing department of their anticipated return to work. - b) An employee returning from FML for their own serious health condition must provide a written medical release to return to work prior to returning to work.
-For returns after Pregnancy Disability Leave, see Section C.4.e. below. - c) The employee who has been medically released to perform the essential assigned functions of their job, shall be reinstated in accordance with the provisions of Section B.1.i.(2). below. - d) Failure to provide a medical release to return to work may result in the delay of reinstatement until the employee submits the required medical release certification.
+- The employee shall provide reasonable notice to her/his employing department of her/his anticipated return to work. - b) An employee returning from FML for her/his own serious health condition must provide a written medical release to return to work prior to returning to work.
+For returns after Pregnancy Disability Leave, see Section C.4.e. below. - c) The employee who has been medically released to perform the essential assigned functions of her/his job, shall be reinstated in accordance with the provisions of Section B.1.i.(2). below. - d) Failure to provide a medical release to return to work may result in the delay of reinstatement until the employee submits the required medical release certification.